Samuel Ashe Distinguished Professor in Constitutional Law & Director, Center for Law and Government

 - B.A., Yale University (1978)

-He has participated in Supreme Court confirmation hearings for five of the nine justices currently sitting on the Supreme Court.
+He is the only legal scholar to have formally participated in Supreme Court confirmation hearings for five of the nine justices currently sitting on the Supreme Court.
 He served as Special Counsel assisting the Clinton White House on Justice Stephen Breyer's confirmation hearings.
-In 2005, he advised several senators on President Bush's nomination of John Roberts as Chief Justice of the United States and testified as an expert witness in the confirmation hearings for Justice Samuel Alito, Jr. In 2009-2010, Professor Gerhardt served as Special Counsel to Chairman Patrick Leahy (D-Vt.) and the Senate Judiciary Committee for the nominations of Sonia Sotomayor and Elena Kagan to the the U.S. Supreme Court.
+In 2005, he advised several senators on President Bush's nomination of John Roberts as Chief Justice of the United States, and he testified as an expert witness in the confirmation hearings for Justice Samuel Alito, Jr. In 2009-2010, Professor Gerhardt served as Special Counsel to Chairman Patrick Leahy (D-Vt.) and the Senate Judiciary Committee for the nominations of Sonia Sotomayor and Elena Kagan to the the U.S. Supreme Court.
+In this capacity, Professor Gerhardt helped to coordinate these two nominations through the Senate to their successful completions, including overseeing the review of all pertinent materials for the hearings and drafting of all public statements and reports for the Judiciary Committee and the Senate Majority throughout the proceedings.
+Also, in this capacity, Professor Gerhardt served as the principal consultant on numerous other constitutional issues coming before the Judiciary Committee, including the Affordable Care Act.

-Professor Gerhardt frequently participates in academic workshops and colloquia around the country, and he is regularly interviewed as an expert on constitutional law by network and cable television, major newspapers, and National Public Radio.
+Professor Gerhardt frequently participates in academic workshops and colloquia around the country and regularly writes op ads and is interviewed as an expert on constitutional law by all major networks and cable television, national newspapers, and National Public Radio.
 In 1998-99, he was CNN's resident expert throughout President Clinton's impeachment hearings.